mayooear/ai-company-researcher/README.md

 The LangGraph Studio UI offers a new way to develop LLM applications by providing a specialized agent IDE that enables visualization, interaction, and debugging of complex agentic applications.

-You can read more about how it works[here](https://langchain-ai.github.io/langgraph/concepts/langgraph_studio/)
+You can read more about how it works [here].(https://langchain-ai.github.io/langgraph/concepts/langgraph_studio/)

 ## Demo

+In addition to visualizing your workflow in the LangGraph Studio UI, you can also run the demo of the langgraph workflow using the API directly.

-To run the demo of the langgraph workflow in action, you can run the following command:
+To run the demo, you can run the following command:

 ```bash
 yarn demo